martin0004/charity_donors_finder/README.md

 CharityML would like a simple model which can predict a potential donor's income based on other factors, such as age, marital status and education level.

-CharityML would also like to know which are the most important factors required to perform the predictions, so it can focus on collecting this data in the months preceding the campaign.

 # Technical Requirements

 - Find a simple machine learning model which can predict a person's income bracket based on this person's demographics (age, marital status, education, ...).
 - Define evaluation metrics for this model using a naive predictor.
 - Implement the model in Python so it can be run on a csv file from the command line.
 - Provide guidance to CharityML for the following.
-    - Which format the csv file should have when they collect data.
+    - How to collect data (i.e. format of csv file for compiling donors data).
     - How to run the model.